📅 Post Updated: February 14, 2026

 - Spending 3+ hours daily on information synthesis

-My setup: I use Comet for research and content creation, Chrome for banking and shopping, and occasionally Claude AI for tasks requiring maximum safety.
+My updated setup: I use Comet for research and content creation, Chrome for banking, shopping, and sensitive work, and occasionally Claude AI for tasks requiring maximum safety.
+I also have Claude Code for development work.
 Best of all worlds.

 Try it today: Download Comet free at perplexity.ai/comet